jrnewell/gulp-min-map/README.md

 <link rel="stylesheet" href="/css/home.min.css">
 <link rel="stylesheet" href="/css/admin/admin.min.css">
 ```

-It will also build a mapping object that you can use for depedent gulp tasks
+It will also build a mapping object that you can use for dependent gulp tasks

 ```json
 {